 - 1. Federal - 2.
 State (under this category Florida's Turnpike Enterprise is included) - 3.
-Local Funding, includes Secondary Gas Tax, Local Option Gas Tax, Road Impact Fees, and the People's Transportation Plan (One Half Percent Charter County Transportation System Surtax) Note: Miami-Dade Expressway (MDX) Authority toll revenues are locally levied and fund the MDX program.
+Local Funding includes Secondary Gas Tax, Local Option Gas Tax, Road Impact Fees, and the People's Transportation Plan (One Half Percent Charter County Transportation System Surtax) Note: Miami-Dade Expressway (MDX) Authority toll revenues are locally levied and fund the MDX program.

-4.3.2 TPO Program Priorities
+4.3.2 TPO List of Program Priorities

-The TPO Program Priorities is an annual listing of major transportation projects prepared by the TPO and submitted to FDOT.
-The Program Priorities identify the high priority projects from Priority II of the approved LRTP, which FDOT should program with funding in the Department's annual work program development cycle.
+The TPO List of Program Priorities (LOPP) is an annual listing of major transportation projects prepared by the TPO and submitted to FDOT, and other funding transportation agencies as appropriate.
+The LOPP identifies the high priority projects from Priority II of the approved LRTP, which FDOT and other transportation funding agencies should program with funding in their respective transportation plans.

-As set forth in this Prospectus, the process for developing the TPO program of priority projects has been incorporated into the overall TIP development process and utilizes the same development schedule.
-The FDOT Five-year Work Program feeds directly into the TPO's TIP development process.
-Therefore, consistent with the requirements of Title 23 USC and Title 49 USC Chapter 53 and Florida Statutes §339.175(8), the TPO Program Priorities is an annual coordination effort between the TPO, which is the agency responsible for the planning process, and the agency responsible for implementation of the identified high priority projects.
-In summary, this effort communicates to the State the priority projects for inclusion in the "new 5th year" of the FDOT Work Program.
-The FDOT shall fund the priority projects with the Federal Transportation Management Area (TMA) funds, which are allocated and prioritized by the TPO Governing Board.
+As set forth in this Prospectus, the process for developing the TPO LOPP has been incorporated into the overall TIP development process and utilizes the same development schedule.
+The FDOT Five-year Work Program and other transportation agencies' capital plans feed directly into the TPO's TIP development process.
+Therefore, consistent with the requirements of Title 23 USC and Title 49 USC Chapter 53 and Florida Statutes §339.175(8), the TPO Program LOPP is an annual coordination effort between the TPO, which is the agency responsible for the planning process, and the transportation agencies responsible for implementation of the identified high priority projects.
+In summary, this effort communicates to the State and other transportation funding agencies the priority projects for inclusion in the "new 5th year" of the respective work program/capital plans, or earlier as circumstances may require.
+The FDOT and transportation funding agencies shall fund the priority projects with the Federal Transportation Management Area (TMA) funds, which are allocated and prioritized by the TPO Governing Board, and any other eligible and available funding sources as appropriate.